UniExeterRSE/LCAT-archived/docs/sources.md

 3. Finally we put all decades and variables togther in the same tables separated for RCP and season.
-These tables are indexed by grid cell location ID based on grid x/y position for quick access and averaging by postgres.
+These tables are indexed by grid cell location ID based on grid x/y position for quick access.

+4. When requesting climate data we specify a list of regions.
+We lookup all the 1km grid cells overlapped by all the regions, removing duplicates and average across the cells rather than storing averages for each boundary region.
+This avoids counting grid cells twice if they overlap with multiple boundaries.

 ### Processing

 LCAT comes with a build script to generate and reformat the data such